railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

   forgotten or mistaken.

 * The project can be fixed for service costs but have agreed extras, such as reimbursement for travel expenses.
-Invoicing from the order doesn't adapt well to such an approach.
+Invoicing from the order does not adapt well to such an approach.

 Open ERP provides a third method for invoicing services that can be useful on long projects.
-This consists of invoicing the project periodically on the basis of time worked up to a fixed amount that can't be exceeded.
+This consists of invoicing the project periodically on the basis of time worked up to a fixed amount that cannot be exceeded.
 At the end of the project a final invoice or a credit note is generated to meet the total amount of value fixed for the project.

 To configure such a project you must set an invoicing rate, a pricelist and a maximum amount on the